What Pilgrimage actually is -

 With pilgrimage, the cool thing is that the steps can be literal or internal; physical or metaphorical.
 Sometimes, the physical action of walking relaxes and opens up other aspects of themselves – emotional, intellectual, spiritual, heart, social – and that can speed up the journey.

-I really, really want to share that with whole wide world.
 I want people to know that pilgrimage is attainable regardless of time, responsibilities, available cash or any other limitation.
-And so, frankly, this whole website and project was born.

-One way to look at this is that life (feel like I should sing that with trumpets blaring! – LIFE!!! ta da!), LIFE is a big “P” Pilgrimage.
+One way to look at this is that life, LIFE is a big “P” Pilgrimage.
 If we take that as a starting point, then the shorter than life-long Pilgrimages are small “p” pilgrimages that feed our big “P” Pilgrimage life.
 OK.
 I’m looping myself down into a bit of a rabbit hole here, but you get the picture.
 Small pilgrimages feed life.
 And since life, aliveness, manifests as YOU, then pilgrimage nourishes you.

-4) AccidentalHave you ever gone to the grocery store – or the local park or a week long get-away to the beach – and returned changed because of an event that happened there?
+Say one day you walk to the grocery store – or the local park or drive to a week long get-away to the beach – and returned changed, more centered because of an event that happened there.
+That's what I call an accidental pilgrimage.

 That’s what I mean, for me, in retrospect, that wee voyage on foot with my daughter to get a few things to eat became an event that changed me.
 I’m not a saint, but somehow that spur-of the-moment gesture to pay for the woman’s groceries opened ME up.
 It was an unanticipated, accidental pilgrimage.
 Using pilgrimage as a frame can bring those accidents into a more common occurrence, into consciousness, into the main stream of your living.